HKNCLK0/hknclk0/README.md

 Full Stack Developer
 --------------------

-I've been developing with React JS for over 2 years.
-In the last 6 months, I have developed projects with NodeJS and React-Native.
+I've been developing with React JS for over 3.5 years.
+In the last 2 year, I have developed projects with NodeJS and React-Native.
 I have intermediate level electronics and embedded system knowledge.

 * 🌍  I'm based in Istanbul
 * ✉️  You can contact me at [hakan@celik.dev](mailto:hakan@celik.dev)